See any word used in real YouTube clips

 What data does WordClip collect?

-Only the word you look up — sent to our backend to find a matching YouTube video.
+Only the word you look up — sent to our backend to find a matching YouTube video and to a dictionary service for the definition.
 We don't store browsing history, personal information, or content beyond your selected word.
 Payment data is handled entirely by Stripe (via ExtensionPay) and never touches our servers.
 Full details in our Privacy Policy.

 Does WordClip work on all websites?